KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 ```

 ### Get DAI token amount receivable
 Create a function to get an approximate of the destination token amount for the specified amount of source token.
 We will use the `/quote_amount` endpoint in this function.
+Details about the path parameters and output fields can be [found here](api_abi-restfulapi.md#quote_amount).
 ```js
 // DISCLAIMER: Code snippets in this guide are just examples and you
 // should always do your own testing.
 If you have questions, visit our